 Xanthine derivatives

-These drugs for the relief of spastic attacks, which cause an obstructive form of the disease, are available in the form of tablets, capsules, and injection solutions.
-Methylxanthines in demand such as:
+These drugs are used to relieve spastic attacks caused by obstructive form diseases, are produced both in the form of tablets, capsules, and injection solutions.
+Popular methylxanthines are:

 • Theophylline;